adzejs/adze/docs/README.md

     type: secondary

 features:
-  - title: Simplicity First
+  - title: Universal
-    details: Minimal setup with markdown-centered project structure helps you focus on writing.
+    details: This library "just works."
+Use it with Bun, Deno, Node, or in the Browser.
   - title: Vue-Powered
     details: Enjoy the dev experience of Vue, use Vue components in markdown, and develop custom themes with Vue.
   - title: Performant